Antiquities trade: Response

-Recent trends reveal a large push to repatriate artifacts illicitly extracted and traded on the international market.
-Such artifacts include those held by museums like the Getty Museum and the Metropolitan Museum of Art.
-In order to solve the phenomenon of looting, aerial surveillance - the effectiveness of which depends on the capability to perform systematic prospections - is increasingly being used.
-Nevertheless, it is impractical in several countries due to military activity, political restrictions, and/or huge areas and difficult environmental settings (desert, rain forest, etc..).
-In these contexts, space technology could offer a suitable chance as in the case of Peru.
-In this country an Italian scientific mission directed by Nicola Masini, since 2008 have been using very high resolution satellite data to observe and monitor the phenomenon of huaqueros (archaeological looting) in some archaeological areas in Southern and Northern Peru.
+To combat looting, aerial surveillance - the effectiveness of which depends on the capability to perform systematic prospections - is increasingly being used.
+It is sometimes impractical, due to military activity, political restrictions, the vastness of the area, difficult environments, etc. Space technology could offer a suitable alternative, as in the case of Peru, where an Italian scientific mission directed by Nicola Masini has since 2008 been using very high resolution satellite data to observe and monitor the phenomenon of huaqueros (archaeological looting) in some archaeological areas in southern and northern Peru.
 The U.S. Government Accountability Office issued a report describing some of the United States’ cultural property protection efforts.